top of page

 Here’s what you’ll need for this delicious chicken soup:

-• 3 lbs of seasoned organic chicken thighs (seasoned with salt, pepper, and paprika)
+• 3 lbs of organic chicken thighs

 • 4-6 carrots, chopped